 Surprisingly, Alaska was not completely covered in giant ice sheets during the last ice age.
 The ICE AGE exhibit highlights daily life in ice age Alaska from the migration of mammoth predators and prey that roamed Alaska’s grassy interior then--and now.
 Explore the science and unearth a deeper understanding of what scientists and archeologists have known and discovered over time.
 As our planet warms, more and more of the Earth's history is revealed, and for 12,000 years daily life in Alaska continues to evolves.

-Travel back in time to an Alaska where the top predators were the terrifying Tyrannosaurus Rex and the pack hunting Troodon.
-View skeletons and fossil finds of their prey and investigate the dinosaur bird connection by examining skeletons, eggs and feathers.
-Find out how these polar dinosaurs adapted to their unique Alaskan environment and experience the touch table which contains casts of many different dinosaur claws, teeth, spikes, horns and real dinosaur bones.
+Travel back in time and meet top predators such as the Tyrannosaurus Rex (T-Rex) and Troodon.
+View specimens (real and cast) and fossils of their prey.
+Investigate the dinosaur-bird linage by examining specimens, eggs, and feathers.
+Discover how these POLAR DINOSAURS adapted to their unique Alaskan environment and learn more through a hands-on touch table containing a wide range of casts including dinosaur claws, teeth, spikes, horns and dinosaur bones.

 Meet the scientist, Dr. Ruth A. M. Schmidt was one of Alaska's first female geologists.
 Learn about her endless contriubtions to the State of Alaska in the Schmidt Mine Gallery of Rocks and Minerals.
 Learn about the Museum's geology collections through spectacular specimens.
 Explore how metrorites, fluorescing minerals, and patterns in nature play a role in our Northern enviornment.